D-Ermis/library-graphQL/readme.md

 ### Description

-A Library Management API written in GraphQL, NodeJS, Express and JWT (Authentication)
+A Library Management API written in GraphQL, NodeJS, Express, MongoDB and JWT (Authentication)

 ### What it does